gmbolt/StructuredDistances.jl/README.md

 # StructuredDistances

 This package is an extension of `Distances.jl` to include distance measures between objects other than Eucilidean or binary vectors.
-In particular, it contains distances to compare
+In particular, distances to compare
 * Graphs
+* Multisets / sets
 * Sequences
-* Multisets
 * Sequences / multisets of objects